jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student (from fall, 2021) at Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hao Liu and Prof. Hui Xiong.
-My research interests lie in data mining and machine learning, with a particular focus on spatio-temporal modeling, physics-informed learning, and scientific machine learning.
-The goal of my research is to develop cutting-edge spatio-temporal AI models/systems capable of understanding and modeling the ever-changing physical world, with broad applications in autonomous systems, smart cities, and earth sciences.
+My research interests lie in data mining and machine learning, with a particular focus on spatio-temporal modeling, physical world modeling, and scientific machine learning.
+The goal of my research is to develop cutting-edge spatio-temporal AI models/systems capable of understanding and modeling the ever-changing world, with broad applications in autonomous systems, smart cities, and earth sciences.

 ## Recent News